 Lab Coats, Eye Protection, and other Personal Protective Equipment (PPE)

 Appropriate PPE must be worn for all work with hazardous materials in accordance with the University’s Chemical Hygiene Plan and appropriate risk assessment.
-All individuals are provided with safety glasses or chemical splash goggles during introductory EH&S classroom training.
-Eye protection can be ordered online as well.
+All individuals are provided with safety glasses or chemical splash goggles when they first begin working in a lab, shop, or studio.
+Eye protection can be ordered online.
 A lab coat program is available as well to provide lab coats and laundering services.
 Individuals who need or wish to wear a respirator (including N-95 “dust masks”) must enroll in the respiratory protection program.
 Individuals working in high noise environments, including some shops and studio areas, must enroll in the hearing conservation program.

 The University utilizes the Chemical Environmental Management System (CEMS) for hazardous material inventory control, hazardous waste management, Safety Data Sheet (SDS) storage and access, and lab supply requests.
 CEMS also includes centralized receiving and delivery of hazardous materials.
 All hazardous materials (including those shipped from other institutions or research labs) must be delivered to CEMS where the items are entered into the inventory system prior to delivery to end users.
 CEMS can also be used to view SDSs for any hazardous material in the inventory.
 Additionally, request for waste pickups and lab supplies, such as hazardous waste containers and labels, glass waste boxes, sharps waste containers, peroxide testing strips, and other items, can be placed through CEMS.
 For more information on CEMS and to set up an account, please visit the CEMS page.

-The University utilizes BioRAFT to manage the laboratory inspection process and as a tool to communicate with the research community.
-BioRAFT also has the capability to store and share important documents with lab pesonnel and EH&S, keep an inventory of various lab equipment, anonymously report safety issues to EH&S, and more.
-All labs must set up their lab profile in BioRAFT and certify lab members.
-Please visit the BioRAFT page for additional information.
+The University utilizes SciShield to manage the laboratory inspection process, provide EH&S required training, and as a tool to communicate with the research community.
+SciShield also has the capability to store and share important documents with lab pesonnel and EH&S, keep an inventory of various lab equipment, anonymously report safety issues to EH&S, and more.
+All labs should set up their lab profile in SciShield and certify lab members.
+This helps EH&S to communicate with your entire research group in the event of emergencies or important updates.
+Please visit the SciShield page for additional information.

 Hazardous Waste and Shipment of Hazardous Materials